foundation-model-stack/fms-hf-tuning/README.md

 `accelerate launch` CLI to be run with specific command line arguments, see example below.
 Default arguments handled by passing in a
 `--config_file` argument; see [reference docs](https://huggingface.co/docs/accelerate/en/package_reference/cli#accelerate-launch) and [fixtures/accelerate_fsdp_defaults.yaml](./fixtures/accelerate_fsdp_defaults.yaml) for sample defaults.

+Below example runs multi-GPU fine tuning on 8 GPUs with FSDP:
 ```bash
 # Please set the environment variables:
 # MASTER_PORT=1234 # The port at which the process with rank 0 listens to and should be set to an unused port